To receive a copy of a DPS accident report and/or photographs from an accident, follow the instructions below and complete the provided form:

 You may send a request without completing the form, as long as the written request includes the driver's name, date-of-birth, date and time the accident occurred, the highway where the accident occurred, and the report number (if known.)
 The report number should be on the upper right corner of the sheet given to you by the DPS officer at the accident scene.

 Copies of accident reports by mail must be accompanied by a self-addressed stamped envelope and the appropriate fee.
-The fee for an accident report is $9.00 for the first nine pages and $1.00 per page thereafter.
-Only complete copies of reports will be provided.

 No cash or personal checks are accepted by mail.